rkhatak/means/README.md

 -You should have node install in your system
 -You should have mongoDB install in your system
+-You should have Angular CLI install in your system

 To run project run below command